Waveform generator: It generates exact voltage curves and provides them (e.g. for controllers).

 If only a part of the stored voltage is called up, very high power losses can occur, which must be dissipated as heat.

 Linear power amplifiers reproduce the signal given by the control signal with the corresponding power.
 They are very fast - up to MHz - have lowest distortions and exact zero crossings.
 They can be configured both as voltage amplifiers (where the output voltage follows the setpoint) and as current amplifiers (where the output current follows the setpoint).

-Current Amplifier: This is a power amplifier that delivers constant current (with voltage being adjusted).
+Current Amplifier/Transconductance: This is a power amplifier that provides constant/impressed current (the voltage changes as the load changes).

-High Dynamic Switches: These are mainly used to simulate fast switching operations, even at high power levels.
+High Dynamic Switches: They are used for fast switching (even with high powers).

-Switch mode technology (switching regulator): With this technology, as much energy is transferred to the output in portions as is needed.
-The advantage is the high efficiency, the disadvantage the signal impurity and the slow response to fast power increase.
+Switch mode technology (switching regulator): With this technology, as much energy as is needed is transferred to the output in portions.

 Source = Generator